Noeska/illegiblesemantics/projects/proj-2.md

 ![Ecumenical Metal](..\assets\img\projects\proj-2\psalm.jpg)

-*Full disclosure: I did Psalmtanic's logo.
+*Full disclosure: I did **Psalmtanic**'s logo.
 They were the first Norwegian-based band to give me a shot at doing illustrative work.
 So my hat's off to them.*

 ##### That one single Ecumenical band to check out:
 <ul>